Monitoring and advocacy to strengthen the wellbeing of all WA children and young people

 Monitoring complaints made by children and young people

-Under the Commissioner for Children and Young People Act 2006, the Commissioner is required to monitor trends in complaints by children and young people made to government agencies.
+Under the Commissioner for Children and Young People Act 2006, the Commissioner is required to monitor trends in complaints made about government agencies by children and young people.

 Each year, individuals contact the Commissioner seeking information or to make complaints about other agencies.
-The number of complaints has been increasing for the past six years, with 39 complaints about external agencies received in 2020–21.
-Whilst the Commissioner is not able to deal with complaints made by, or on behalf of, individual young people, his team office provide information to community members about appropriate complaints systems and advocacy services.
+The number of complaints has been increasing for the past seven years, with 66 complaints about external agencies received in 2021–22.
+This was a substantial increase from the 39 complaints received in 2020–21.
+While the Commissioner is not able to deal with complaints made by, or on behalf of, individual young people, her team provides information to community members about appropriate complaints systems and advocacy services.
 The Commissioner reviews all community complaints to identify possible systemic matters that affect the wellbeing of children and young people more broadly.

 Profile of Children and Young People in WA